vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 The throttler allows clients/apps to `check` for throttle advice.
 The check is a `HTTP` request, `HEAD` or `GET` method.
 Throttler returns a HTTP response code as an answer:

 - `200` (OK): Application may write to data store.
 This is the desired response.
 - `404` (Not Found): Unknown metric name.
-This can take place immediately upon startup or immediately after failover.
+This can take place immediately upon startup or immediately after failover, and should resovle within 10 seconds.
 - `417` (Expectation Failed): Requesting application is explicitly forbidden to write.
 Tablet throttler does not implement this at this time.
 - `429` (Too Many Requests): Do not write.
 A normal, expected state indicating there is replication lag.
 This is the hint for apps/clients to withhold writes.
 - `500` (Internal Server Error): Internal error.
 Do not write.